Thed96/moz-oshare-doc/ONIONSHAREDOC.md

 - Read the OnionShare license agreements and accept the terms to proceed.

-- Click the Install button and the Installation may take a few minutes. // user<br><br>
+- Click the Install button and the Installation may take a few minutes.
+-<br><br>

 #
 <br>